Skip Navigation

 Why choose us for menopause treatment?

-As academic and teaching faculty members at the University of Kansas School of Medicine, our physicians stay current with the latest developments in the area of menopausal hormone therapy.
-Women experiencing perimenopause, menopause or postmenopausal symptoms can benefit from the knowledge and insight our physicians pass along to medical students every day.
+As academic and teaching faculty members at the University of Kansas School of Medicine, our physicians are committed to staying current with the latest developments in midlife and menopause care.
+They also work closely with other specialists to address health issues related to menopause.